DFreds/flutter_redux_boilerplate/README.md

 Middleware are functions that allow Redux to run asynchronous code and dispatch new actions when the async functions complete.
 Each middleware must be provided to the store when the store is created.
-An example is provided with `middleware.dart`, which utilizes the `TypedMiddleware` helper to map specific actions to specific middleware methods.
+An example is provided with `app_middleware.dart`, which utilizes the `TypedMiddleware` helper to map specific actions to specific middleware methods.
 However, this is just my recommended way of doing it, and there is nothing stopping you from implementing your reducers with simple `switch` or `if` statements.
 Read more about middleware